tarwn/lessthandot-hugo/blogs/content/posts/2011-02-08-powershell-replace-with-regex.md

 ---
-title: 'T-SQL Tuesday#15 – Automation with PowerShell (Replace with RegEx)'
+title: T-SQL Tuesday#15 – Automation with PowerShell (Replace with RegEx)
 author: Ted Krueger (onpnt)
 type: post
 date: 2011-02-08T11:46:00+00:00
 ID: 1033
-excerpt: 'The big man with the camera, Pat Wright (Blog | Twitter) is holding T-SQL Tuesday this month.
+excerpt: The big man with the camera, Pat Wright is holding T-SQL Tuesday this month.
 The topic this month is Automation with T-SQL or with PowerShell (or a mix of both).
 Most know that when I say automation, SSIS is the first thing to come to mind.
-I’ve taken SSIS and abused and tuned it to automate just about every DBA task that is known to SQL Server.
-I’ve started to take my own advice over the last year though.
-I’ve taken PowerShell to heart on how rapidly you can write, execute and automate scripts to handle some of my SSIS packages.
-The ultimate goal is always to spend less time writing these automation initiatives and getting them in place so they are working for us.'
+I've taken SSIS and abused and tuned it to automate just about every DBA task that is known to SQL Server.
+I've started to take my own advice over the last year though.
+I've taken PowerShell to heart on how rapidly you can write, execute and automate scripts to handle some of my SSIS packages.
+The ultimate goal is always to spend less time writing these automation initiatives and getting them in place so they are working for us.
 url: /index.php/datamgmt/dbprogramming/powershell-replace-with-regex/
 views:
   - 16911